Do Go On - Do Go On Presents: Arty Facts - 'Portrait of a Lady'

 But it's done beautifully.

-Yeah, the foreground's sick. but that background, just brown.
+Yeah, the foreground's sick, with that background.

 It's also been said that the relaxed family environment